 Building and facilities

-The Centre for Aboriginal Studies (CAS) building is located centrally on Curtin’s Bentley Campus, and provides a familiar and welcoming place for Aboriginal and Torres Strait Islander students to drop in at any time.
+The Centre for Aboriginal Studies (CAS) building 211 is located near Rob Riley Walkway and across from Tim Winton Lecture Theatre at Curtin’s Bentley Campus.
+Our Centre provides a welcoming and culturally safe space for Aboriginal and Torres Strait Islander students.

 Student resource centre and common room

 Our student resource centre is a designated space for Indigenous students to study.
-Printing, computers and study spaces are available.
+We offer printing, computers and study spaces.

 The Centre’s mosaic